yasindce1998/KubeDagger/README.md

 Flags:
       --append                        (file override feature only) when set, the content of the source file will be appended to the content of the target file
       --comm string                   (file override feature only) comm of the process for which the file override should apply
-      --disable-bpf-obfuscation       when set, ebpfkit will not hide itself from the bpf syscall --disable-network-probes        when set, ebpfkit will not try to load its network related probes --docker string                 path to the Docker daemon executable (default "/usr/bin/dockerd") -e, --egress string                 egress interface name (default "enp0s3") -h, --help                          help for ebpfkit -i, --ingress string                ingress interface name (default "enp0s3") -l, --log-level string              log level, options: panic, fatal, error, warn, info, debug or trace (default "info") --postgres string               path to the Postgres daemon executable (default "/usr/lib/postgresql/12/bin/postgres")
+      --disable-bpf-obfuscation       when set, kubedagger will not hide itself from the bpf syscall --disable-network-probes        when set, kubedagger will not try to load its network related probes --docker string                 path to the Docker daemon executable (default "/usr/bin/dockerd") -e, --egress string                 egress interface name (default "enp0s3") -h, --help                          help for kubedagger -i, --ingress string                ingress interface name (default "enp0s3") -l, --log-level string              log level, options: panic, fatal, error, warn, info, debug or trace (default "info") --postgres string               path to the Postgres daemon executable (default "/usr/lib/postgresql/12/bin/postgres")